Identifying Strongly Lensed Gravitational Waves with the Third-generation Detectors: CONCLUSIONS AND OUTLOOK

 2. For lensed pairs, higher SNRs will be benefit to identify them.
 For unlensed pairs, higher SNRs of unlensed pairs will reduce the false alarm rate by shrinking the posterior space.
 According to Figure \ref{bf_and_SNR.png}, if we set $ \log_{10}\Blu=4$ for CE\&ET and $\log_{10}\Blu=3$ for ET as determining thresholds, we should set SNR threshold as $\rho=\frac{\rho_1\rho_2} {\sqrt {\rho_1^2+\rho_2^2}}>6.5$ for CEET, and $\rho=\frac{\rho_1\rho_2} {\sqrt {\rho_1^2+\rho_2^2}}>14.3$ for ET alone.
 It means for a pair of `potential lensed signals', LBF is averagely effective only if their signal-to-noise ratios are large enough.
 Particularly, for a signal pair detected by CE\&ET, if their SNRs are close, we need $\rho_1, \rho_2 \gid 9.2$.
 If there is a large gap between their SNRs, in other words, if the angular position of the source is close to Einstein radius, the fainter one should be larger than $6.5$.
 For a signal pair detected by ET alone, if their SNRs are close, we need $\rho_1, \rho_2 \gid 20.2$.
 If there is a large gap between their SNRs, the lower one should be larger than $14.3$.

-In fact, there are also other techniques to identify SLGWs, such as using coherence ratio with the joint-estimate method.
+In fact, we just simply calculated the least overlapping parameters of the lensed GWs.
+If we consider other lens properties especially the image type, such as the Hilbert transform between type I and type II images, the phase shift between type I and type III images, the identification efficiency will be improved.
+There are also other techniques to identify SLGWs, such as using coherence ratio with the joint-estimate method.
 Including selection effects and astrophysical information, they can find out the more realistic Bayes factor $\Blu$.
 These can be done by the {\tt LALInference}-based pipeline \cite{Liu_2021} and {\tt hanabi} pipeline \cite{2021arXiv210409339L}.
 For a single signal (corresponding to the specific lensed image), the waveform would be slightly distorted by lensing, so we can play on this property to calculate Bayes factor as \cite{2021PhRvD.103j4055W}, \cite{2020arXiv200712709D}, and \cite{Liu_2021}.
-We also notice that \cite{2021PhRvD.104j3529D} penalize the use of SIS model in the \citet{Abbott_2021}, they think the ellipticity plays important role in researches about lensed GWs.
+We also notice that \cite{2021PhRvD.104j3529D} penalize the use of SIS model in the \citet{Abbott_2021}, they think the ellipticity plays an important role in researches about lensed GWs.
 We can consider this in future work.
 It is worth applying these techniques to 3G detector network in the future.
 But we need to point out all these techniques belong to the consistency test and depend on the overlap of parameters, so our work is simple but valuable.